llampwall/index/README.md

         - click images to open large view
         - click videos to pause/mute/download/fullscreen
         - click user's name to go to their profile
-        - click link icon to go to individual post page (link to share this post)
+        - link to individual posts (chain icon)
+        - lazy loading of images/videos
+        - infinite scrolling

     {messenger}
         - you are immediately visible to all online as soon as you log in